Accessibility Tools

 Robyn MorrisRobyn graduated (first ever virtual ceremony thanks to COVID) from Mount Saint Vincent University in 2020 with a Bachelor of Public Relations and a double minor in marketing and psychology.
 She also has a certificate in Applied Communication Arts from NSCC, allowing her to strategically pair creative design with written strategy to be her most creative self!

 She loves pulling inspiration from her surroundings.
-You can often find her near the ocean, or wandering one of our many trails and parks, usually with a camera and coffee in hand and always with a sparkle.
+You can often find her near the ocean or wandering one of our many trails and parks, usually with a camera and coffee in hand and always with a sparkle.

 Jillian Anderson, Financial Coordinator

-Jillian AndersonJillian along with her husband, Jonny and daughter Jovie live within the HRM and enjoy all that Nova Scotia has to offer by leading a very active lifestyle.
+Jillian AndersonJillian, her husband Jonny, and their daughter Jovie live within the HRM and enjoy all that Nova Scotia has to offer by leading a very active lifestyle.

 Alan MacKeigan, Recreation Education Coordinator